‘Teen Mom’ Star Farrah Abraham Dons White Bikini On Fiji Beach Romp

 Farrah Abraham is in the business of being in business for herself.

-The former Teen Mom star turned adult entertainment star has recently been snapped in Fiji on vacation, and in the photos, she’s showing off her much-heralded, much-enhanced tuchas.
+The former Teen Mom star turned adult entertainment star has recently been snapped in Fiji on vacation, and in the photos, she’s showing off her much-heralded, much-enhanced rear end.

 The Daily Mail was the first to feature photos of Farrah Abraham on the beach in Fiji, where she wore a sexy white bikini and a pouty red lip while smiling for the cameras.